BIS Innovation Hub

 • Nexus validates that the amount of the payment does not exceed the value limit of the IPSs at two points:

-• firstly, when generating quotes for PSPs (Nexus applies both the Source IPS and Destination IPS value limits)
+• firstly, when for PSPs (Nexus applies both the Source IPS and Destination IPS value limits)

 • secondly, when Nexus transforms the Interbank Settlement Amount in a pacs.008 before it is forwarded to the Destination IPS (Nexus will only validate the Destination IPS cap, as any payment forwarded by the Source IPS must logically be within the Source IPS’s own cap.)